Our research is editorially independent but we may earn a commission for purchases made through our links.

 A short drive from Pensacola, Fort Walton Beach is an excellent family-friendly destination on Florida’s Emerald Coast.
 With 24 miles of picturesque coastline, it offers plenty of activities in the summer.
 Take the kids to see the marine life at Gulfarium Marine Adventure Park or explore hands-on exhibits at the Emerald Coast Science Center.
 Perfect for beach hopping, you can also visit the quiet landscapes of nearby Navarre Beach and Miramar Beach.

-Longboat Key is perfect for those looking to spend their vacation shelling, birding and taking romantic moonlit strolls.
-The island has its own unique flavor, a vibrant combination of secluded beaches, waterfront golf, fine dining and luxury resorts.
+Longboat Key is perfect for those looking to spend their vacation shelling, birding, and taking romantic moonlit strolls.
+The island has its own unique flavor, a vibrant combination of secluded beaches, waterfront golf, fine dining, and luxury resorts.
 Nature enthusiasts can join eco-tours that explore the lagoons and mangroves and spot wildlife at Quick Point Nature Preserve.
-Anglers can cast a line in the at Ken Thompson Park or under New Pass Bridge, while the island’s bayside and Intra-coastal Waterway offers plenty of opportunities to go wind and kite surfing, kayaking or paddleboarding.
+Anglers can cast a line in at Ken Thompson Park or under New Pass Bridge, while the island’s bayside and Intra-coastal Waterway offers plenty of opportunities to go wind and kite surfing, kayaking or paddleboarding.

 Made famous by the movie “The Truman Show,” Seaside is an idyllic town on Florida’s Panhandle.
 Boasting pastel-colored houses and white picket fences, this quaint area is the perfect escape for families, as beachgoers of all ages can play in the gentle surf of the shores and soak in the sunshine under a canopy of magnolias, hickories and pines.
 A pedestrian-friendly area, you can take a walk along the brick-paved streets to find an array of local treasures.

 Why Come Here: An ideal spot to bask in Florida’s sunshine and stroll an uncrowded shoreline.